robolab-cise/Flood-Monitoring/README.md

 # Flood-Monitoring
-- Project Title: Voronoi-based flood area detection using multi-agent systems.
+- Voronoi-based flood area detection using multi-agent systems.
 - This is a repository for a Robot Operating System (ROS) project.

 ## Abstract